vmware/container-service-extension/docs/CSE_UI_PLUGIN.md

 * Download `kubectl` configuration from the button to the right of cluster title.
 * View General and Nodes information of native cluster.
 Info and Details are sub-sections containing cluster-centric and vCD/CSE related attributes.
 * View General information of Enterprise PKS cluster.
+* Add new nodes to an existing native cluster

+**Note** : Currently, removing nodes from an existing native cluster and resizing Enterprise PKS clusters is not supported via UI.